slinningsander/Sounds-Good-Music-Finder/README.md

   Date: 22.
 November

   Description: Improve the app and add other important things such as web accessibility and make the code more sustainable.

+## Dataset

+We got our dataset from last.fm.
+We have taken data from the 150 most popular artists, their top 5 albums and all the songs on those albums.
+Our dataset is big enough so that search functionality is a natural part of our application.

+## Database

+Since we already were going to use GraphQL instead of REST, we chose to make a Neo4j database.
+The reason for this is that GraphQL naturally supports graph databases like Neo4j.
+By choosing this database we avoid coding our own resolvers, and thus save a lot of time.

+## Sorting and filtering

+We have created a search where you first choose what category you want to search.
+Either artists, albums or songs.
+When searching for artists you have the ability to further filter the search by amount of listeners, which in reality means their popularity.
+When searching for albums you have the ability to filter by multiple tags.
+These tags are user-generated in the dataset, so some tags might only apply to one album.
+When searching for songs you can further filter by the duration of the song.

 ## Components